gpetho/preverb/Grashchenkov.md

 Unlike MC, a genitive standard of comparison with AC is ungrammatical, see also (Yanko-Trinitskaya 1989: 65, 67):

-(384) * Dlya knyazya vkusnyy stol byl boleye dorog / dorogoy / dorogim zheny.
+(384) * Dlya knyazya vkusnyy stol byl boleye dorog / dorogoy / dorogim zheny.<br/>
    '*For the prince, the tasty table was dearer (short / long / instrumental) than his wife.'

-(385) * No proza togda byla boleye vazhna / vazhnaya / vazhnoy stikhov.
+(385) * No proza togda byla boleye vazhna / vazhnaya / vazhnoy stikhov.<br/>
    '*But prose was then more important (short / long / instrumental) than poetry.'

 We assume that the differences in the structural position of the standard of comparison for MC and AC are responsible for this.
 In the case of MC, the standard is located in the specifier of the Deg head, which has the property of assigning genitive case.
 In the case of AC, the standard occupies the complement position of the comparative word-intensifier _boleye_ 'more'.

 The rules for the arrangement of the lexical dependent and the standard in ACs, however, are the same as for MCs:

-(386) (From the works of I. F. Annensky)
+(386) (From the works of I. F. Annensky)<br/>
-Soderzhaniye samogo tipa Oblomova bogache Gogolevskikh prototipov, i ot etogo on gorazdo boleye pokhozh na nastoyashchego cheloveka, chem kazhdyy iz nikh.
+Soderzhaniye samogo tipa Oblomova bogache Gogolevskikh prototipov, i ot etogo on gorazdo boleye pokhozh na nastoyashchego cheloveka, chem kazhdyy iz nikh.<br/>
 'The content of the character Oblomov himself is richer than Gogol's prototypes, and because of this, he is much more like a real person than each of them.'

-(387) (From the works of L. N. Andreyev)
+(387) (From the works of L. N. Andreyev)<br/>
-Yesli by on god provalyalsya v mogile, on vernulsya by boleye pokhozhim na sebya, chem teper'.
+Yesli by on god provalyalsya v mogile, on vernulsya by boleye pokhozhim na sebya, chem teper'.<br/>
 'If he had spent a year lying in the grave, he would have returned more like himself than now.'

 The order _chem_-comparative-dependent appears ungrammatical:

-(388) * On gorazdo boleye pokhozh, chem kazhdyy iz nikh, na nastoyashchego cheloveka.
+(388) * On gorazdo boleye pokhozh, chem kazhdyy iz nikh, na nastoyashchego cheloveka.<br/>
    '*He is much more like, than each of them, a real person.'

-(389) * On byl by boleye pokhozhim, chem teper', na sebya.
+(389) * On byl by boleye pokhozhim, chem teper', na sebya.<br/>
    '*He would be more like, than now, himself.'

 The reason for ungrammaticality here, however, is different: the _chem_-comparative is a constituent at the predicative level where ellipsis of identical material occurs:

-(390) On gorazdo boleye pokhozh na nastoyashchego cheloveka, chem kazhdyy iz nikh [pokhozh na nastoyashchego cheloveka].
+(390) On gorazdo boleye pokhozh na nastoyashchego cheloveka, chem kazhdyy iz nikh [pokhozh na nastoyashchego cheloveka].<br/>
    'He is much more like a real person than each of them [is like a real person].'

-(391) On byl by boleye pokhozhim na sebya, chem teper' [on byl pokhozhim na sebya].
+(391) On byl by boleye pokhozhim na sebya, chem teper' [on byl pokhozhim na sebya].<br/>
    'He would be more like himself than now [he was like himself].'

 If the lexical dependents [_na nastoyashchego cheloveka_ 'like a real person'; _na sebya_ 'like himself'] are located after the _chem_-comparative, they cannot be included in the material eliminated during ellipsis.